 FEDERAL RETIREES

-The National Association of the Federal Retireers has been founded in 1963 to defend Federal pensioners’ interests and protect their benefits.
-With its 170,000 members divided within 79 branches across Canada, it is recognized as the main organization representing Federal retirees.
+The National Association of the Federal Retireers has been founded in 1963 to defend Federal pensioners’ interests and protect their benefits for improvements to the financial security, health and well-being.
+With its 170,000 members, it is recognized as the main organization representing Federal retirees.

 The Montreal Branch began its activities in 1966, three years after the Federal Retirees’ Founding Convention.
 With the blessing of the National Executive, the Montreal Branch decided to incorporate and obtained letters of patent from the Quebec government’s Inspector General of Financial Institutions on September 3rd, 1986, to unite federal retirees in the area and to protect their interests.